Merz (musician)

 Conrad Ewart Lambert, better known as "Merz" is an English multi-instrumentalist, singer and songwriter.
-He has released six albums.
+He has released seven albums.

 Biography

 Born Conrad Lambert in Dorset, England, he grew up in West Bretton & Huddersfield, Yorkshire and moved to London in 1992.

-Merz had three minor hits in 1999 in the UK Singles Chart with Many Weathers Apart, Lovely Daughter and Lotus.
-Later that same year, his eponymous debut album was released on Epic Records.
-The album combined elements of 90’s electronica with strains of pastoral folk and drew critical acclaim.
-However, the commercial success which had been predicted by many in the music industry and press failed to materialise, and Merz withdrew from his recording contract with Epic's parent company, Sony BMG, in 2000.
+Merz had three minor hits in 1999/2000 in the UK Singles Chart with Many Weathers Apart, Lovely Daughter and Lotus.
+25 October 1999 his eponymous debut album was released on Epic Records.
+The album combined elements of 90s electronica with strains of pastoral folk and drew wide critical acclaim.
+However, the commercial success which had been predicted by many in the music industry and press failed to materialise, and Merz withdrew from his recording contract with Epic's parent company, Sony BMG, in 2001.

 His second album, Loveheart, surfaced five years later on the independent Grönland label.
 It also won plaudits, was well received in the music press and re-established Merz as a singular British musician.

 Subsequently Merz toured UK & Europe extensively, played at festivals as diverse as UK's Green Man Festival, Montreux Jazz Festival in Switzerland and SXSW in USA.
-More acclaim followed in the US, where the track Dangerous Heady Love Scheme was iTunes Single of the Week, and Postcard From A Dark Star, Toy, Credo, Serene and Somewhere To Run were all selected as ‘Today's Top Tune’ for LA radio station KCRW.
+More acclaim followed in the US, where the track Dangerous Heady Love Scheme was iTunes Single of the Week, and Postcard From A Dark Star, Presume Too Much, Toy, Credo, Serene and Somewhere To Run were all selected as ‘Today's Top Tune’ for LA radio station KCRW.

 The third Merz album Moi et Mon Camion (2008) was written on the move, as Merz was relocating from Bristol to the English coast to the rural city of Bath then subsequently to Bern the capital city of Switzerland.
 The album features two collaborations with Paul Hartnoll of Orbital.

 Recorded at Peter Gabriel's Real World Studios just outside Bath, Rockfield Studios in Wales, produced with Bruno Ellingham the record features a few notable musicians: Charlie Jones, some time bass player with Robert Plant & Jimmy Page and Goldfrapp, Clive Deamer, drummer for Portishead and Radiohead, with The Earlies guesting on backing vocals.
-This 3rd album also gained Merz much critical acclaim and saw Merz undertake his first pan-USA tour.
+This third album also gained Merz much critical acclaim and saw Merz undertake his first pan-USA tour.

 In 2012 Merz recorded his fourth album No Compass Will Find Home collaborating with electronic music pioneer Matthew Herbert on the production and mix.
 It was released in UK January 2013 by Accidental Records.
 Again the UK press praised the album, The Sunday Times making it Album of the Week calling it a 'must buy' record.
 The Xynthia EP was released around the same time containing additional songs and a haunting Dimlite remix of The Hunting Owl.

 On 27 September 2013 Merz, along with musicians Shahzad Ismaily and Julian Sartorius, performed a show in London consisting of only one song: Many Weathers Apart.
 Variations and extemporizations on elements of the original song and its ten different remixes were incorporated into a forty-five minute set.
 It marked 15 years since the original release of the record.